 When root canal treatment is needed

-Root canal treatment is only required when dental X-rays show that the pulp has been damaged by a bacterial infection.
+Root canal treatment is needed when dental X-rays show that the pulp has been damaged by a bacterial infection.

-The pulp will begin to die if it's infected by bacteria, allowing the bacteria to then multiply and spread.
+The pulp may become inflamed if it's infected by bacteria, allowing the bacteria to multiply and spread.

 The symptoms of a pulp infection include:

 - pain when eating or drinking hot or cold food and drink